theNewDynamic/aba-icc/_cases-events/uhuru-muigai-kenyatta-events-mohammed-hussein-ali.md

 slug: uhuru-muigai-kenyatta-events-mohammed-hussein-ali
 ---

-The Office of the Prosecutor made public a summonses to appear for on Ali 15 December 2010.
+The Office of the Prosecutor issued and made public a summons to appear for Ali on March 8, 2011.
 Pre-Trial Chamber II declined to confirm the charges on January 23, 2012.